dominikbrzus/Tic-Tac-Toe-React/README.md

-# Getting Started with Create React App
+# Tic Tac Toe - Simple React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with React and TypeScript.
+Tic Tac Toe allows you to play with computer (Artificial Intelligence).
+The App contains the playing field and results.

 ## Available Scripts